tkamag/blog/_posts/2023-01-24-effective-redshift.md

 `Amazon redshift` cluster consists of 1 leader node and it could have multiple compute nodes.
 - This leader node is automatically provisioned and customers do not pay for this,
-- it's **completely managed by AWS** and **automatically provisioned in every cluster,
+- it's **completely managed by AWS** and **automatically provisioned in every cluster**,
-- Customers are not charged for the leader node and this leader node is basically your SQL entry point for your clients or for BI tools to access the cluster
++ Customers are not charged for the leader node and this leader node is basically your SQL entry point for your clients or for BI tools to access the cluster

 There are two types of secondary index in DynamoDB: